chipsalliance/caliptra-rtl/docs/Caliptra_rtl.md

 ## Boot Media Dependent (passive) vs Boot Media Integrated (active) profile

 In the BMD profile, QSPI and I3C IO peripherals are disabled using integration-time defines passed to the hardware, which are also exposed to ROM.
 Peripheral IOs can be tied off appropriately for the BMD profile at SoC integration time.
-For more information on the passive vs. active profile differences, see the boot flows in[ Caliptra profiles](https://chipsalliance.github.io/Caliptra/doc/Caliptra.html#caliptra-profiles).
+For more information on the BMD vs. BMI profile differences, see the boot flows in [Caliptra profiles](https://chipsalliance.github.io/Caliptra/doc/Caliptra.html#caliptra-profiles).
 Only the BMD profile is supported for the first generation release of Caliptra.

 # SoC interface definition